 IFRS 9, Financial Instruments replaced the current IAS 39, Financial Instruments Recognition and Measurement.
 This standard sets out revised guidance for classifying and measuring financial assets and liabilities, introduces a new expected credit loss model for calculating impairment of financial assets and includes a reformed approach to hedge accounting.
 The standard also requires that when a financial liability at amortized cost is modified or exchanged, and such modification or exchange does not result in de-recognition, that the adjustment to the amortized cost of the financial liability is recognized in profit or loss.
-As a result of the Company's adoption of IFRS 9, effective January 1, 2018, prior year financial statements had to be restated.
 IFRS 9 was adopted without restating comparative information.
 The reclassifications arising from the new rules are therefore not reflected in the statement of financial position as at December 31, 2017, but are recognized in the opening statement of financial position on January 1, 2018.